ftc19812/2025-2026-DECODE/TeamCode/Team 1/TeleOp/teleop.md

-put teleop in here, not much to say
+put teleop in here, not much to say. also the teleop! the teleop is real!